trancaodua/HelloWord/README.md

-# Intro to Github and Netlyfi
+# Intro to Github and Netlify

 A learning project @CoderSchool.vn